 - Limited data on localized losses and difficulties connecting local context with national monitoring systems, loss accounting and risk assessments.

-As a steward of the world's disaster risk reduction agenda and a clearinghouse for disaster resilience information, UNISDR is to provide Champions with on-call assistance that is needed to advocate on behalf of resilient cities.
+As a steward of the world's disaster risk reduction agenda and a clearinghouse for disaster resilience information, UNDRR is to provide Champions with on-call assistance that is needed to advocate on behalf of resilient cities.

 Tangible commitments are needed most from: